ducquyen/ocmod3-total-order-discount-plus/README.md

 # Total Order Discount+

 The Total Order Discount+ extension is for CMS Opencart 3.
-It allows to make a discount system based on sub-total price or products amount in the cart.
+It allows to make a discount system based on sub-total price or amount of products in the cart.

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatable templates and can be easily modified for newer OC versions and custom templates.

 Please feel free to contact me by email <underr.public@gmail.com> or through support form and comments on Opencart Marketplace (see links below).

 ## Features
-* Discount system based on sub-total price or product quantity in the cart.
+* Discount system based on sub-total price or product quantity in the cart
-* Percentage or fixed discount type.
+* Percentage or fixed discount type
-* Low order price/quantity fee.
+* Low order price/quantity fee
-* Multilingual - EN/UA/RU (new languages can be easily added).
+* Multilingual - EN/UA/RU (new languages can be easily added)
-* OCMOD - does not change original files.
+* OCMOD - does not change original files

 ## Change log
 * v1.1 (2018.11.12):
-    * Bug fixes.
+    * Bug fixes
-    * Code improvements.
+    * Code improvements
 * v1.0 (2018.08.21):
-    * Code improvements.
+    * Code improvements
-    * Added help text entries.
+    * Added help text entries
 * v1.0 (2018.08.01):
-    * First release.
+    * First release

 ## How to install
 * To begin, make backup, really!